amoghsawant17/Business_Insights_360/README.md

 ### Questions to ask before starting with the dashboard

-- What is the objective of building this PowerBi dashboard?
+- What is the objective of building this Power BI dashboard?
 - In what terms the success of this project will be measured?
 - What will be the deadline of the project?
 - do the stakeholders expect a preview before the actual release?